A winding hole is a widened area of a canal (usually in the United Kingdom), used for turning a canal boat such as a narrowboat.

 Use

 A winding hole consists of a "notch" in the canal bank.
-A turning boat inserts its bow into the notch and swings the stern round.
+A turning boater inserts the bow of the boat into the notch and swings the stern round.
 In the days of horse-drawn boats, this was accomplished using bargepoles.

 Etiquette for using winding holes